sfexova/expression-atlas-curation-guide/best_practice_rules.md

 ## Rules for specific annotation types

+Some experiment designs require special rules to follow to make annotations consistent.

 #### Compound-induced gene expression or repression
 E.g. cells carry a construct that causes repression of gene expression when activated by doxycycline.